-To excel in a healthcare organisational environment or management role today, you need more than mere business knowledge.
-You need a comprehensive understanding of the policy context you work in, and skills to formulate and implement strategies that are necessary to operate efficiently and effectively.
+To excel in healthcare leadership and management today, you need more than pure business knowledge.
+A comprehensive understanding of the policy context you work in is vital, along with the skills to formulate and implement strategies leading to efficient and effective care delivery.

-To manage the growing challenges of the nation's health and provision of healthcare, you not only need to understand the health policy and funding context, but also the business end of healthcare delivery such as financing, marketing and economics.
+Develop the specialised knowledge and skills to manage organisations and clinics amidst the growing challenges of our nation's health and provision of healthcare.
+As a graduate you'll not only have a deep understanding of health policy and funding context, but also the business end of healthcare delivery, such as financing, marketing and leadership.

-To complete the Master of Business Administration (Healthcare Management), students must attain a total of 16 credit points, consisting of 8 credit points of core units offered by the Faculty of Business and Law and 6 credit points of core units and 2 credit points of elective units offered by the Faculty of Health.
+To complete the Master of Business Administration (Healthcare management), students must attain a total of 12 credit points, consisting of 5 credit points of core units offered by the Faculty of Business and Law and 5 credit points of core units offered by the Faculty of Health and 2 credit points of course electives, plus completion of the compulsory 0-credit point module, DAI001 Academic Integrity Module.
 Most units (think of units as 'subjects') are equal to 1 credit point.

 Students are introduced to research tools and techniques in core units of the course where they learn analytic skills and the practical application of those skills in professional contexts.
 They must also complete advanced level units and a capstone unit that require them to integrate the skills learnt over their course of study and produce applied pieces of research with reference to prevailing literature.